iMrShadow/TelltaleToolKit/README.md

 Thanks to [Azil Zogby](https://github.com/asilz) for his work on [`TelltaleHydra`](https://github.com/asilz/TelltaleHydra) and [`TelltaleDevTool`](https://github.com/asilz/TelltaleDevTool).

 Thanks to all [contributors](https://github.com/stride3d/stride/graphs/contributors) which worked on the popular C# game engine [`Stride`](https://github.com/stride3d/stride).
 The serialization system is inspired from there.

+Thanks to [Plague](https://x.com/QueenPlagueCure) for providing version databases for Borderlands 2021 PC and Nintendo Switch.

 Thanks to [David Matos](https://github.com/frostbone25) for introducing me to the `Telltale Modding Community`.